Janonard/bbSCITE/Readme.md

 * `-fd <prob>`: Assume that false positives (a mutation is reported that does not exist) occur with the given probability.
 * `-ad <prob>`: Assume that false negatives (a mutation is not reported that does exist) occur with the given probability.

-This means that an invocation of bbSCITE may look like this:
+This means that an invocation of bbSCITE96 may look like this:

 ```
-./bbSCITE -i SCITE/dataHou18.csv -r 1 -l 900000 -fd 6.04e-5 -ad 0.4309
+./build/src/bbSCITE96 -i SCITE/dataHou18.csv -r 1 -l 900000 -fd 6.04e-5 -ad 0.4309
 ```

 bbSCITE will then load the the given input and execute the requested number of chains and steps to find the most likely mutation trees.
 The found trees are then written to files prefixed by the name of the input file.
 However, there are some differences between bbSCITE and SCITE, as well as some unsupported features: